theupdateframework/taps/tap7.md

 In order for the Tester to interact with the Updater implementation, a Wrapper around that implementation will need to support as an interface to the Tester three functions.

+The [**Configuration File**](#configuration-file) tells the Tester what your Wrapper module's name is and what TUF features it does or does not support.

 ## Wrapper Specification